brentd09/AZ040Labs/README.md

 - Labs 9 and 10 are related to Microsoft 365 and Azure and are best dealt with after all of the non-cloud modules are completed.

 ## Prepare labs before starting
+- A Firewall issue in the lab machines prevents some labs from running correctly
 - Run the fix commands below from the LON-CL1 lab machine, before running the labs.<br>
    ```PowerShell
    Invoke-Command -ComputerName LON-SVR1,LON-DC1 -ScriptBlock {Set-NetFirewallProfile -All -Enabled false}